vacp2p/rfc/content/docs/rfcs/38/README.md

 $$

-Since the confidence is modeled as a ratio that depends on the constant $l$, we can visualize the transition function at different values of $l$.
+Since the confidence is modeled as a ratio that depends on the constant `l`, we can visualize the transition function at different values of `l`.
 Recall that this constant encapsulates the idea of “near future” in the frequentist certainty model: the higher it is, the more distant in time we consider the next valuable input of evidence to happen.

-In the following graph four different values of $l$ have been plotted.
-We observe that for a transition function to be useful, we need establish two requirements:
+We have observed via expeiment that for a transition function to be useful, we need establish two requirements:

-- First, the change has to be balanced and smooth, giving an opportunity to the first regime to operate and not jump directly to the second regime.
+1. The change has to be balanced and smooth, giving an opportunity to the first regime to operate and not jump directly to the second regime.

-- Second, the convergence to 1.0 (fully operating in the second regime) should happen within a reasonable time-frame.
-We’ve set this time-frame experimentally at 1000 votes, which is in the order of ~100 queries given a $k$  of 9.
+2. The convergence to 1.0 (fully operating in the second regime) should happen within a reasonable time-frame.
+We’ve set this time-frame experimentally at 1000 votes, which is in the order of ~100 queries given a *k* of 9.

 [[ Note: elaborate on the selection of k, diameter of graph, etc. ]]